List of people with surname O'Brien

 O'Brien is a surname of Irish origin.
 It has many variants in the Irish diaspora worldwide, such as Brien, O'Bryan, O'Brian, Brian, O'Brine and O'Bryen, which all claim a general common ancestry.
-The original Gaelic surname is Ó Briain (plural, Uí Briain).
+The original Gaelic surname is Ó Briain (feminine maiden form: Ní Bhriain; plural form and feminine marital form: Uí Bhriain).

 Notable people with the name include: